maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 If the project uses Apache-2, MIT, GPL, or other open source licenses, what would a commercial dual-license look like?

-Paid add-on packages may be open or closed source, but they will still nee a license.
+Paid add-on packages may be open or closed source, but they will still need a license.
 The NuGet marketplace will require templates and guidance.

 Support services and consulting services are harder.
 How would a NuGet marketplace assist with these?